-- In a large pot, combine the wild rice, water, vegetable stock, 4 sage leaves and dried bay leaf in a pot.
+- In a large pot, combine the wild rice, water, vegetable stock, 4 sage leaves, rosemary and dried bay leaf in a pot.
 Bring the water to a boil and turn the heat down to medium low.
 Cover and cook 30 minutes, stirring occasionally.

 - Prepare the onion, celery, apple and cranberries as the rice is cooking.

-- With 10 minutes left, add the olive oil to a sautee pan over medium heat.
-Add onions and celery and cook 2-3 minutes.
-Add salt and pepper and parsley.
+- With 10 minutes left, spray the pan with non-stick spray and saute' over medium heat.
+Add onions, celery and salt and cook 2-3 minutes.

 - Add apples and cranberries to the onion and celery mixture.
 Cook 3-4 minutes and then add maple syrup and cook an additional 1-2 minutes over medium heat.
 Note: If you notice the onions and celery starting to stick to the pan, you can add a little vegetable stock.

 - Once the rice is done, transfer it to a large bowl.
 Add the vegetable mixture and stir to combine.
 Add 1/4 cup chopped pecans.